Whitewater Rafting Vacation? Know What to Bring!

 Going whitewater rafting?
 If you haven’t gone before (and even if you have) it’s easy to forget everything needed to make your rafting vacation a success.
 Whether you’re going on a one day trip, or you’re planning on a few days of paddling, you want to be sure to have all the essentials covered.

 When packing for your whitewater rafting trip, you’ll need to travel light.
-You don’t want to load your raft down with unnecessary items, and you’ll want to have enough room so that you and your raft mates are comfortable.
+You don’t want to load your raft down with unnecessary items, and you’ll want to have enough room so that you and your raft mates are comfortable while rafting down the Merced River.
 With that in mind, only bring the essentials.
 Most rafting tours provide food, drink, and shelter for multi-day trips.

 What follows is a checklist of items to take along with you on your rafting vacation.